10 Types of Paper Shredders to Choose From

 6. Continuous duty paper shredders

 One of the most overseen aspects of a paper shredder is its run-time.
 The run-time indicates how long a shredder can operate before the motor needs to cool down.
 Average shredders for home use can only shred for a few minutes, while standard office shredders can shred for around 15-30 minutes.
 But for high-volume or centralized paper shredding, it is required that the shredder has a high run-time.
-This type of shredder is called a heavy-duty shredder, continuous shredder, centralized shredder or departmental shredder.
+This shredder type is called a heavy-duty shredder, continuous shredder, centralized shredder, or departmental shredder.

 Look out for a heavy-duty shredder with an automatic oiling system.
 This system helps to keep your ‘centralized’ shredder run smoothly.